 An ideal gift for everyone who owns a Shih Tzu pet

-Your Shih Tzu stuffed animal will be sure to impress you as it will look so much like your pet that you’ll have a hard time telling who is who.
-We can’t promise any singing from this Shih Tzu stuffed animal, but maybe with a little training, you can get them to obey! ;)
+Your Shih Tzu stuffed animal will be sure to impress you as it will look so much like your pet, you’ll have a hard time telling who is who!
+We can’t promise any singing from this stuffed animal, but maybe with a little training, you can get them to obey! ;)

 With a history that dates back as early as 8000 B.C., the Shih Tzu is thought to be one of the 14th oldest dog breeds in existence.
 The breed is believed to be created by Tibetan Monks, who gave the dogs to Chinese royalty as gifts.
 Many others believe the Shih Tzu originated in China and was bred through the Lhasa Apso and Pekinese.
 Chinese history shows the breed in many art forms from the Tang Dynasty of 618-907 A.D.

 By the 13th century, Marco Polo was reported to say that the Mongolian Emperor Kubla Khan had small lion dogs, which he used to keep his hunting lions calm.
 These lion dogs are thought to be Shih Tzus!

 Keeping with the Chinese tradition, Shih Tzus became a popular pet of the Ming Dynasty in 1368-1644.
 This breed was mentioned several times in the writing of the dynasty, and they were once again referred to as lion dogs.
 From the 1700s to the 1900s, the Shih Tzu seems to have disappeared.
 There is very little writing of the breed, but some artwork from the time depicts a shaggy little dog that was painted in a happy form.